 31 Jan : Updated 24 Oct ● 6 min read

-Your air conditioning system is filled with different components, each as important as the next, to ensure your system runs as efficiently and effectively as possible.
+Your air conditioning unit is filled with different components, each as important as the next, to ensure your system runs as efficiently and effectively as possible.
 A key ingredient to the smooth running of your system is refrigerant.
 To put it simply, refrigerant helps create the cool air that circulates your home through your air conditioner.
 Without it, your system wouldn’t work.

 What is air con refrigerant?
 How can you spot a refrigerant leak?
 This guide will explain why refrigerant plays a crucial part in the home air conditioning system, how to check your refrigerant levels and also what to do if you ever spot a refrigerant leak.

 The refrigerant used in air conditioning systems is usually found in either a gas or liquid form.
 It is a crucial component for a working system as it absorbs heat from the environment and converts it into a cool air flow when combined with the other components of your air conditioner.

 There are many different types of refrigerant used in a variety of refrigeration products, but for air conditioning systems, there are two main types; R-22 or more commonly known as Freon, and R410A, also known as Puron.
 Puron is said to be much more environmentally friendly than Freon, and is the most popular choice for modern AC systems.